top of page

 Understanding the STEP Test

 The STEP Test is designed to evaluate the English proficiency of non-native speakers.
 It assesses various language skills, including reading, writing, listening, and speaking.
 This test is particularly important for students who wish to enroll in academic programs where English is the primary language of instruction.
+The STEP Test is recognized by several institutions, including Queens College and Harvard, making it a valuable asset for students aiming to further their education in an English-speaking environment.

 Structure of the STEP Test